 It can also be handy to avoid high VG or explicitly sweet eliquids.
 If your not sure what VG is or even what is vape juice, make sure to check out our in-depth article.
 So the VG inside your ejuice can cause your coils and wicking to slowly become blocked.
 This rings true for eliquids that contain lots of sweeteners ( even though sweet ejuice flavors are preferred over standard flavors like tobacco.

 How To Clean Your Vape Coils?

 A simple way to extend the life of your coils is to take them out of your vaporizer once per week and clean them.
 Cleaning vape coils aren’t hard.
 All you need to do is wash your coils in a solution of isopropyl alcohol.
 Soak it for a few hours, give it a good shake and then allow it to dry.
 Avoid washing your coils in ordinary water.
 Always allow them to dry thoroughly before putting them back into your vaporizer and vaping with them.
 You’ll need to allow them time to prime again just like you would with a new coil.

 How To Tell When A Coil Needs Changing?

 You can also tell from looking at the top of your coils.
-At the beginning of your coils life the cotton will appear white.
-As it ages the cotton will slowly become more dark in color.
-Once your cotton is totally dark, its a good sign to change them over.
+At the beginning of your coils life, the cotton will appear white.
+As it ages the cotton will slowly become darker in color.
+Once your cotton is totally dark, it’s a good sign to change them over.

 Comment below your thoughts on how long do vape coils last?
 We would love to hear from you.